fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/04_operators/02_arithmetics.md

 In other words, $100 / 7 = 14$ and $100\space\%\space7 = 2$ so $2 + 14 * 7 = 100$.

+## power

+Operator `^` performs bitwise XOR.
+There is no operator that performs powers.
+It's done through functions which are explained in further chapters.
+Untill then, examples will write code like `x * x * x`.

 ## short versions

 All of operators above can be shortened when combined with assignments